Norm Macdonald

-Norman Gene Macdonald (October 17, 1959 – September 14, 2021) was a Canadian stand-up comedian, actor, and writer whose style was characterized by deadpan delivery and the use of folksy, old-fashioned turns of phrase.
-He appeared in many films and was a regular guest on late-night talk shows, where he became known for his chaotic, yet understated style of comedy.
-Many critics and fellow comedians considered him to be the ultimate talk show guest.
+Norman Gene Macdonald (October 17, 1959 – September 14, 2021) was a Canadian stand-up comedian, actor, and writer whose style was characterized by deadpan delivery, eccentric understatement, and the use of folksy, old-fashioned turns of phrase.
+He appeared in numerous films and was a frequent guest on late-night talk shows, where he developed a reputation for his chaotic yet understated comedic style.
+His appearances on Conan O’Brien’s programs were especially well received, and David Letterman described him as "the best" stand-up comedian.